 Save The Bay opens registration for statewide BayCamps, offers early bird registration deals

-BayCampers make new friends, form lifelong memories and enjoy a camp experience like no other
+On Narragansett Bay, campers make memories, form friendships, and enjoy a summer experience like no other

-NEWPORT, R.I. – February 4, 2020 – Registration for Rhode Island’s only week-long, Narragansett Bay-based summer camp is now open!
-Save The Bay’s BayCamps invite young explorers in grades K-12 to spend their summers along Rhode Island’s coast, learning about local waters, species and habitats, as well as the environmental and marine sciences.
-With camps located in Providence, Newport, Wickford, Westerly and Bristol, Save The Bay offers summertime opportunities for every adventurous child and teen.
-Early bird discounts are available to all families who complete their BayCamp registrations before March 15.
+PROVIDENCE, R.I. – January 19, 2022 – Registration for Rhode Island’s only week-long, Narragansett Bay-based summer camp is now open!
+Save The Bay’s BayCamps invite young explorers in grades K-12 to spend their summer along Rhode Island’s coast, learning about local waters, species and habitats, as well as the environmental and marine sciences.
+With full-day, week-long camps located in Providence, Newport, Wickford and Bristol, Save The Bay offers summertime opportunities for every adventurous child and teen.
+Early bird discounts are available to all families who complete their BayCamp registrations before March 18.

 Save The Bay offers four BayCamp programs, each catering to a different age group.
 While experiences and activities vary from camp to camp, every program offers its campers a unique opportunity to explore shorelines and learn about the region’s natural resources and wildlife, how to protect them, and how to contribute to a healthy ecosystem.